Close Menu

 • Understanding Toddler Scribbling as a Developmental Milestone

-• The Pencil Grip Journey: It’s Okay to Be Messy
+• The Pencil Grip Journey: Messy Is Fine

 • Pre-Writing Activities for 2-Year-Olds That Actually Work

-• What These Scribbles Mean for Future Learning
+• What These Scribbles Mean for Later Learning

 • My Biggest Lesson as a Parent

-Let me share what I’ve learned from watching my little one “write” his very important letters (probably about cookies).
+Let me share what I’ve picked up from watching my son “write” his very important letters (almost certainly about cookies).

 Understanding Toddler Scribbling as a Developmental Milestone